getaroom/chef-couchbase/README.md

 * `bucket` - The name to use for the Couchbase bucket, defaults to the resource name
 * `cluster` - The name of the cluster the bucket belongs to, defaults to "default"
+* `saslPassword` - The password of the bucket, defaults to ""
 * `memory_quota_mb` - The bucket's per server RAM quota for the entire cluster in megabytes
 * `memory_quota_percent` The bucket's RAM quota as a percent (0.0-1.0) of the cluster's quota
 * `replicas` - Number of replica (backup) copies, defaults to 1.
 Set to false to disable